tamu-edu-students/HyperTools/README.md

 # HyperTools
 ## Overview
 This package can be used to quickly analyze a hyperspectral image.
 The package was developed in a way to be agnostic of the camera manufacturer.
 The data structure that is at the foundation of the code for the hyperspectral image analysis is a vector<Mat>.
 There is some limited support for using a .cu3 with this code.
 A user interface was developed to support the usage of some of the functions that were developed, but it is a work in progress.
-Some of the capabilites of this package include: semantic segmentation, feature matching between single layers of two hyperspectral images, generating spectral similarity images, and extracting objects from a semantic classification image.
+Some of the capabilities of this package include: semantic segmentation, feature matching between single layers of two hyperspectral images, generating spectral similarity images, and extracting objects from a semantic classification image.
 The code was developed for data from the Ultris X20 Plus, but other Cubert images should work for the majority of the capabilities.

 ## Installation Instructions
 This code was developed with Ubuntu 20.04 with a x86_64 architecture, but may work with other versions of Ubuntu.